Wednesday, September 17, 2025

 We're happy in my blue heaven

-If there is one absolute, space is hyperbolic, and the absolute is at the center of a two sheeted hyperboloid, this is consistent with a Minkowski transformation of the three dimensions of space (width, length, and height) into one combined dimension of space.
-If the fourth dimension, time, is a differential equation of space, per Einstein’s Theory, but the “space” between dimensions is hyperbolic, then if the coefficient of the fifth dimension is held constant, then it would appear to an observer within a two-sheeted hyperboloid that there are only four dimensions.
+If there is one absolute, space is hyperbolic, and the absolute is at the center of a two-sheeted hyperboloid, then this is consistent with a Minkowski transformation of the three dimensions of space (width, length, and height) into one combined dimension of "space".
+If the fourth dimension, time, is a differential equation of "space", per Einstein’s General Theory of Relativity, but the “space” between dimensions is hyperbolic, then if the coefficient of the fifth dimension is held constant, then it would appear to an observer within a two-sheeted hyperboloid that there are only four dimensions.
 But it would appear to an observer from only one sheet of that two-sheeted hyperboloid that there are only three dimensions, even when viewing the absolute which defines the hyperboloid.
-The absolute defines both sheets of the hyperboloid and can exist in either sheet of the hyperboloid, so it is 3‑D. But to an observer in one sheet of the hyperboloid even that absolute would appear to be 2-D.
+The absolute defines both sheets of the hyperboloid and can, and does, exist in either sheet of the hyperboloid, so it is 3‑D. But to an observer in only one sheet of the hyperboloid even that absolute would appear to be 2-D.

-But in 2-D, individuals may perceive only 5/6 of an absolute but individuals can act in concert if they were almost an absolute.
+In 2-D, individuals may perceive only 5/6 of an Absolute but individuals can act in concert as if they were almost an absolute.
 (Waves in the crowd at sporting events, anyone?).
-If the above is considered to be winning and true then the absolute solution is {1,0,0,0} where the value, certainty, of the whole matrix is 1, the value of the columns is true and false, and the value of the rows is wins or losses.
-But while there is no such thing as a half truth, there is only true and false, there ARE ties in winning.
+If the 2-D action is also considered to be winning and true then the Absolute solution is {1,0,0,0} where the value, certainty, of the whole matrix is 1, the value of the columns is true and false, and the value of the rows is wins or losses.
+But while there is no such thing as a half truth, there is only true and false; there ARE ties in a contest.
 The result of a contest is a win, a loss AND/OR a TIE: THREE outcomes.
-Individuals can emulate the absolute by being winning and true {2/3, 1/6, 0, 1/6} but this is Absolutely True.
-But Absolutely False is also a solution that is winning {0, 2/3, 1/6, 1/6} but it is Absolutely False because it virtually {0,1,0,0}.
+Individuals can emulate the Absolute by being winning and true {2/3, 1/6, 0, 1/6} but this is Absolutely True.
+But Absolutely False is also a solution that is winning {0, 2/3, 1/6, 1/6}, but it is Absolutely False because it almost {0,1,0,0}.
 But Absolutely True has another characteristic.
-The absolute is in the identity diagonal of the table while in Absolutely False it is not.
-That is why the absolute can have an absolute zero AND a repeating zero, while Absolutely False can have one or the other, but not both.
+The Absolute is in the identity diagonal of the table in Absolutely True while in Absolutely False it is not.
+That is why the Absolute can have an Absolute Zero AND a repeating zero, while Absolutely False can have one OR the other, but not both.
 If the space between outcomes is hyperbolic, then Absolutely True repeats if it is rotated clockwise, repeating the sequence i, -1, -i and 1 infinitely, while Absolutely False can not.
-This is because the absolute is NOT on the identity diagonal and that a clockwise rotation of π , is equal to a counter clockwise rotation of 3*π/4, the sequence -i, 1, i and UNDEFINED and this can not repeat infinitely.
-A group of individuals acting as perceiving as the absolute will be .96 ± .02.
-A group of individuals can also approach the absolute as -.96 ±.02.
+This is because the absolute is NOT on the identity diagonal and that a clockwise rotation of π/2, is equal to a counter clockwise rotation of 3*π/4, the sequence -i, 1, i and UNDEFINED can NOT repeat infinitely.
+A group of individuals acting as, perceiving as, the Absolute to be true will be .96 ± .02.
+A group of individuals can also approach the Absolute as -1*(.96 ±.02).

-You can not simply add the two of them together and get an absolute, 0 ± 0.
+You can not simply add the two of them together and get an Absolute, 0 ± 0.
 Things just do not work that way.
 These are matrices AND matrix multiplication is NOT commutative while scalar multiplication IS commutative.
+Treating the range of the absolute as finite does not make it finite, The observer just finds it useful to treat the range as infinite.
 Two wrongs don’t make a right, etc. Below 92% of individuals acting as an absolute are false, but normal.
-Above 96% individuals acting as an absolute are l, certain, and winning but ABnormal.
-Thus between 1.0, 100%, and .96 or 96%, are ABnormal, but the opposite of true.
-The opposite of true is undefined, NOT false.
-Acting as if the opposite is FALSE is why there are problems
+To be true and normal while winning it has also to be above{.5, .25, 0, .25}.
+Above 96% individuals acting as an absolute are 1.0, certain, and winning but ABnormal.
+Thus between 1.0, 100%, and .96 or 96%, are ABnormal, but the opposite of True.
+The opposite of true to the absolute is undefined, NOT false.
+Acting as if to the absolute, the opposite is FALSE, just as NOT Guilty is NOT the same as innocent, is why there are problems.

 No comments: